awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 ### Atomic Counter<a name="AtomicCounterJavaDocumentAPI"></a>

 You can use `updateItem` to implement an atomic counter, where you increment or decrement the value of an existing attribute without interfering with other write requests\.
-To increment an atomic counter, use an `UpdateExpression` with a `set` action to add a numeric value to an existing attribute of type Number\.
+To increment an atomic counter, use an `UpdateExpression` with a `set` action to add a numeric value to an existing attribute of type `Number`\.

-The following code snippet demonstrates this, incrementing the *Quantity* attribute by one\.
+The following example demonstrates this, incrementing the `Quantity` attribute by one\.
 It also demonstrates the use of the `ExpressionAttributeNames` parameter in an `UpdateExpression`\.

 ```
 Table table = dynamoDB.getTable("ProductCatalog");